AndyObtiva/glimmer-dsl-swt/README.md

 - Icon (under `package/{platform}/{App Name}.{icon_extension}` for `macosx` .icns, `windows` .ico, and `linux` .png)
 - Bin file for starting application (`bin/{app_name}.rb`)

-NOTE: You need to have your Git `user.name` and `github.user` configured before scaffolding since Glimmer uses Juwelier, which relies on them in creating a Git repo for your Glimmer app.
+You need to have your Git `user.name` and `github.user` configured before scaffolding since Glimmer uses Juwelier, which relies on them in creating a Git repo for your Glimmer app.

+NOTE: Linux is not fully supported yet with scaffolding.
+Please report any issues you may encounter.

 #### App